Kotlin/kotlinx.serialization/docs/basic-serialization.md

 > You can get the full code [here](../guide/example/example-classes-01.kt).

-We can clearly see that only `owner` and `stars` properties are present in the JSON output.
+We can clearly see that only `name` and `stars` properties are present in the JSON output.

 ```text
 {"name":"kotlinx.serialization","stars":9000}